lailabougria/talks/message-processing-failed-but-whats-the-root-cause/resources.md

 # Resources

 I have received multiple requests for additional resources on the topics I touched on during the talk, especially regarding OpenTelemetry.
-Here you can find a list of resources to further your understanding of these topics.
+Here you can find a list of resources to further your understanding of these topics (I keep this list up to date with new resources I come across).

 ## Testing message-driven systems